TeamNewPipe/NewPipeExtractor/README.md

 # NewPipe Extractor [![Build Status](https://travis-ci.org/TeamNewPipe/NewPipeExtractor.svg?branch=master)](https://travis-ci.org/TeamNewPipe/NewPipeExtractor)

 NewPipe Extractor is a library for extracting things from streaming sites.
+It is a core component of [NewPipe](https://github.com/TeamNewPipe/NewPipe), but could be used independently.

 ## Usage